kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

 Resolving user_ids and list_ids
 -------------------------------

-* Please use the suite API v2 to retrieve contact information based on the *user_id* or *list_id*.
+* Please use Emarsys API to retrieve contact information based on the *user_id* or *list_id*.
 * Note that user lists are deleted after 1 hour, so your service needs to resolve the *list_id* to the actual user data within that timeframe.
 * If your service is specific to a customer, or a small set of customers, then use a regular API user/secret pair, and maintain the keys for your customers in your service itself.
-You can access the Suite API through the external endpoint: ‘/api/v2’.
+You can access the Emarsys API through the external endpoint: ‘/api/v2’.

-* If your service is generic to all customers, or a larger set of customers, then an internal API secret is required which should be used with the internal endpoint for the Suite API: ‘/api/v2/internal/<customer_id>’.
+* If your service is generic to all customers, or a larger set of customers, then an internal API secret is required which should be used with the internal endpoint for the Emarsys API: ‘/api/v2/internal/<customer_id>’.

 Resources
 ---------